upsun/vscode-upsun/README.md

-# Platform.sh (CLI) extension
+# Upsun (CLI) extension

-Platform.sh is a fully-managed Platform as a Service (PaaS), which lets you deploy, scale web and API apps.
+Upsun is a fully-managed Platform as a Service (PaaS), which lets you deploy, scale web and API apps.
-Use Platform.sh's extension for VS Code to quickly manage your project at Platform.sh.
+Use Upsun's extension for VS Code to quickly manage your project at Upsun.

-Visit Platform.sh's [website](https://platform.sh/) for more information about the company.
+Visit Upsun's [website](https://upsun.com/) for more information about the company.

 ## Features

 - Open public URLs of defined routes
-- Open Platform.sh console
+- Open Upsun console
 - Open SSH session

 ## Requirements

-1. To use this extensions you need to [install Platform's CLI](https://docs.platform.sh/development/cli.html#1-install)
+1. To use this extensions you need to [install Upsun's CLI](https://docs.upsun.com/development/cli.html#1-install)
-2. Install Platform.sh's CLI extension for Visual Studio Code
+2. Install Upsun's CLI extension for Visual Studio Code
-3. Configure binary path to Platform.sh's CLI
+3. Configure binary path to Upsun's CLI

 ## Building locally